alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 (some days not even that).
 Esther, my partner and mother of our daughter, was also exhausted after taking care of her all day long.
-Life kind of sucked in a first-worldly way.
+Life kind of sucked, in the way only a first-world life can kind of suck.

-In mid-2011 I had the gall of requesting reduced working hours, as was my right as the father of child under 8.
+In mid-2011 I had the gall of requesting reduced working hours, as was my right as the father of a child under 8.
 That same week I received a disastrous Q2 review by my direct boss.
-Right after that the head of IT and operations (seven steps above myself) called me to his office and let me know that I no longer had a future at the bank.
+Right after that the head of IT and operations (six steps above myself) called me to his office and let me know that I no longer had a future at the bank.
-Parents with reduced working hours are part of a protected class in Spain, so they could not fire me directly.
+Parents with reduced working hours constitute a protected class in Spain, so they could not fire me directly.
 I negotiated a generous severance package
 (one year salary)
 and left the bank.

+This happened in July 2011,
-This happened almost exactly five years ago.
+almost exactly five years ago.
 At that point I had a little child, a mortgage and no job.
 But it tasted like freedom.